MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 ^Type:^ **^Mountain^** ^-^ ^Danger:^ **^High^** ^-^ ^Terrain:^ **^Difficult^**

-Named for their chalk-white color, the Alabaster Sierra range stretches three hundred miles along the western shore of the [[Alabaster Bay](alabaster-bay)](alabaster-bay) and hook around the northern tip to form the towering cliffs of the [Salted Bluffs](salted-bluffs).
+Named for their chalk-white color, the Alabaster Sierra range stretches three hundred miles along the western shore of the [Alabaster Bay](alabaster-bay) and hook around the northern tip to form the towering cliffs of the [Salted Bluffs](salted-bluffs).

 ##### Dangers
 [Giants](/monster/stone-giant), [goblins](/monster/goblin), [kobolds](/monster/kobold), and [orcs](/monster/orc) give the people of [Whitestone](whitestone) a wide berth, but do not tolerate trespassers.